 This is a dangerous climb up to the Botallack Mine Boscawen Shaft.
 It should not be attempted without the proper equipment.

 The last chapter of the mine was in the 1980’s.
 Geevor Mine conducted exploration in the area with a view to reopening the submarine levels of Botallack Mine.
-Allen’s Shaft was refurbished with a new steel headframe being installed.
-Sadly, the Tin price crash of the 1980’s put a stop to this and the project was abandoned.
+Allen’s Shaft was refurbished also a new steel headframe was installed.
+Because of the Tin price crash of the 1980’s the project was abandoned.

 This is a wonderful piece of coastline that is steeped in history.
 It is hard walking in places however there are car parks locally.
 So, it is well worth a look, find a quiet corner and soak up the history.